Mirmansoorahmed/Deploying-Microservices-on-Azure-Kubernetes-Engine-with-Istio-as-a-Sidecar-Container/README.md

 # To set up Grafana and Prometheus in Istio to monitor and visualize the microservices, you need to follow these steps:

-**Step 12:Install the Prometheus add-on for Istio by running the following cmd:**
+**Step 12: Install the Prometheus add-on for Istio by running the following cmd:**

 ``kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.11/samples/addons/prometheus.yaml``